 - design errors,

 - to defects in production batch,

-- the environment (electrical interference, temperature cycling, vibration)

-- human errors in operation or maintenance
+- the environment (electrical interference, temperature cycling, vibration) - human errors in operation or maintenance only simple failures are handled.

-(precautions are taken to avoid them: such as range value checks, consistency of Hardware ...) only simple failures are handled.
 Solder defects, which are usually due to a lack of quality detectable after manufacturing by a specific burn-in, are not taken into account.
+All specific aspects related to the power up phase are not covered.